ACicmansky/GastroPro_Product_Manager/memory-bank/journal/2025_11_21_category_mapping_refinement.md

 **Focus:** Refine Category Mapping Logic

 ## Context
-The user identified an issue where the interactive category mapping dialog was prompting for categories that were already in the correct "newCategory" format (e.g., "Gastro prevádzky a profesionáli > ...").
+The user identified an issue where the interactive category mapping dialog was prompting for categories that were already in the correct "newCategory" format (e.g., "Gastro Prevádzky a Profesionáli > ...").
 This caused redundant work for the user.

 ## Changes Implemented